New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Phase Transitions in Heavy-Tailed Nonparametric Regression

-This sub-optimality has been rigorously analyzed in \cite{birge1993rates, birge2006model}, where the authors constructed a ``pathological'' function class to demonstrate that, in some scenarios, the non-Donsker rate is inevitable.
-Further investigations into general non-Donsker function classes, as in \cite{kur2020suboptimality}, confirmed the sub-optimality of least squares regression with non-Donsker function classes.
-Moreover, \cite{kur2024variance} identified the primary culprit as the large bias of the estimator, rather than its variance, in leading to this sub-optimal behavior.
+As shown in Section~\ref{sec: least squares regression}, the nonparametric least-squares estimator (NPLSE) may converge at the non-Donsker rate $\tilde{n}^{-1/(2\gamma)}$ when the function class $\Fcal_n$ is non-Donsker (i.e., $\gamma \geq 2$), which is strictly worse than the Donsker rate $\tilde{n}^{-1/(2+\gamma)}$.
+This sub-optimality was analyzed by \cite{birge1993rates, birge2006model}, who constructed a ``pathological'' function class to demonstrate that this slower rate is inevitable in certain scenarios.
+Recently, \cite{kur2020suboptimality} confirmed the sub-optimality of NPLSEs for general non-Donsker function classes, which was attributed primarily to the large bias of the estimator rather than its variance \cite{kur2024variance}.